-If you have leak urine when you cough, laugh, sneeze or engage in physical activity then you are not alone.
+If you have leaked urine when you cough, laugh, sneeze or engage in physical activity then you are not alone.

 Urinary incontinence affects millions of women across the world and with each passing day science is closer to finding new ways to ease the mental and physical burden this condition causes.